chesstrainer-package.Rd

 (or <6>

 ) key.
 Setting the exponent value to 0 makes all sequences equally likely to be played.
-Setting it to a large value (e.g., 100) almost guarantees that the sequence with the highest score is played next.
+Setting it to a large value (e.g., 10) makes it very likely that the sequence with the highest score is played next.
 The score for the current sequence can also be set manually with the <o>

 key.
 Setting the score to 0 means that the sequence has a zero probability of being presented.

 After completing a sequence, the current score for the sequence is saved (together with the number of times that the sequence has been played and when it was last played) to the sequence file.
 This way, your progress in learning the sequence is saved permanently across sessions.
-Note that this information is player specific.
 Using the <g>

 key, you can toggle whether the progress graph will be automatically shown at the end of each completed sequence.